 APHL's Role in PulseNet Surveillance

-The PulseNet program within Food Safety works with the federal, state, local and international partners to create a globally integrated surveillance network in response to foodborne disease outbreaks.
+The PulseNet program within Food Safety works with the federal, state and local partners to create a globally integrated surveillance network in response to foodborne disease outbreaks.

 Quality Assurance